Skip to Main Content

 Introduction

 The scales of justice made up of green leaves with a recycling logo in the backgroundWelcome to the Environmental Law research guide.
-This guide is intended to help you start your research of environmental law issues by outlining some of the authoritative environmental law in the U.S., as well as other helpful resources.
-Environmental law is more complicated than some other areas of law, as it is constantly changing, and the most current scientific developments must also sometimes be taken into account.
+This guide is intended to help you start your research of environmental law issues by outlining the authoritative environmental law in the U.S. and directing to other relevant resources.
+Environmental law is currently a very complicated category of law as it changes quickly and is still evolving.
+This is partially because the law changes with continued scientific research and developments.
+This guide is a starting place for research; it is by no means comprehensive.

 Legal Databases

-Lexis has compiled an Environmental Law page with cases, statutes, secondary materials, and other resources.
+Lexis's Environmental Law page has cases, statutes, secondary materials, and other resources, along with specific search tools for the topic.

-Westlaw has also complied an Energy & Environment page with cases, statutes, secondary materials, and other resources.
+Though less extensive, Westlaw has complied a similar page.
+Its Energy & Environment page has cases, statutes, secondary materials, and other resources.

 Bloomberg Law has an Environment & Energy News page, which is a great tool for staying up-to-date on the most recent developments.